 - Child Abuse

 - Dignity for All Students Act (DASA)

 - School Violence (Project Save)

+- Identification and Referral of Substance Abuse

-Also, all students will have to complete the ALST (Academic Literacy Skills Test), Educating All Students Test, and the revised CST (Content Specialty Test) in the area of the Certificate.
+Also, all students will have to complete the Educating All Students Test, and the revised CST (Content Specialty Test) in the area of the Certificate.
 Please check with the MAT program director for specific requirements.